Wintellect/MSLearn/Introduction to Git/includes/03-start-a-project.md

 - [`cat`](https://linux.die.net/man/1/cat), which concatenates files and outputs the result, and
 - [`for`](https://linux.die.net/man/1/for), which is one of several control-structure commands in Bash.

 In the next unit, you start making and tracking changes.
-(You do get to cat photos, too.)
+(You get to cat photos, too.)